statecharts/statecharts.github.io/_glossary/local-transition.md

 ![A state S with entry and exit actions, three substates A, B, C and a local transition from the state to a substate](local-transition.svg)

-## xstate
+## XState

-In xstate, an internal transition is described by prefixing the target state with a dot.
+In XState, an internal transition is described by prefixing the target state with a dot.

 ```
 {